 Read more on anterior ankle pain.

-Pain at the back of the ankle is usually related to the Achilles tendon and developes gradually over time.
-Achilles tendonitis (tendinopathy) is inflammation or degeneration of the achilles tendon, Tenosynovitis is inflammation of the sheath that surrounds the Achilles tendon.
-A sudden onset or acute Achilles tendon injury may be a partial or even complete rupture of the Achilles tendon which needs urgent medical assistance.
+Pain at the back of the ankle is usually related to the Achilles tendon and develops gradually over time.
+Achilles tendonitis (tendinopathy) is inflammation or degeneration of the Achilles tendon, Tenosynovitis is inflammation of the sheath that surrounds the Achilles tendon.
+Sudden onset or acute Achilles tendon injury may be a partial or even complete rupture of the Achilles tendon which needs urgent medical assistance.
 Thompson's squeeze test can be done to rule out a complete Achilles tendon rupture.
 Posterior ankle impingement occurs when a bony growth at either the front or back of the ankle bone restricts the normal ankle range of motion.

 Read more on Achilles tendon pain